-- 1. History and function.
+- History and function.
 The 1959 legislative assembly passed the Massage Registration Act, codified as North Dakota Century Code chapter 43-25.
-This chapter requires the governor to appoint the board of massage.
+This chapter requires the The governor to appoint the board of massage.
 The board, generally speaking, monitors the relationship and interaction between the licenseholder and the public.
-It is the responsibility of the board to protect the public against poorly trained massage therapists. - Board membership.
+It is the responsibility of the board to and protect protects the public against poorly trained massage therapists from those who are unqualified to practice massage therapy in North Dakota. - Board membership.
 The board consists of three massage therapist members and two consumer members appointed by the governor.
-The massage therapist members serve three-year terms and the consumer members serve two-year terms, and not more than one term in each category expires each year. - Secretary-treasurer.
-The secretary-treasurer of the board is appointed by the board and is responsible for administration of the board's activities. - 4.
+The massage therapist members serve three-year terms and the consumer members serve two-year terms, and not more than one term in each category expires each year. - 3.
+Secretary-treasurer.
+The secretary-treasurer of the board is appointed by the board and is responsible for administration of the board's activities. - 4.2.
 Inquiries.
 Inquiries regarding the board may be addressed to:

-Ms. Karen Wojahn State Board of Massage P.O.
-Box 218 Beach, ND 58621
+Ms. Karen Wojahn

+State-North Dakota Board of Massage

+P.O.
+Box 218Website: ndboardofmassage.com

+Beach, ND 58621Phone: 877-268-8139

-History: Amended effective May 1, 1988; February 1, 1993; January 1, 2001;
+History: Amended effective May 1, 1988; February 1, 1993; January 1, 2001; January 1,

-January 1, 2005.